 - They are less expensive than a dental crown

 - The procedure for an inlay or onlay takes less time than a full crown

 Porcelain Inlays and Onlays Fairport, Pittsford, and Rochester, NY

-We can perform this and many other restorative dental procedures at Pittsford Dental Excellence Center.
+We can perform this and many other restorative dental procedures at Pittsford Smiles Dental.
 If you have significant areas of decay or problematic older fillings, why continue to live with the discomfort?
 Call our Pittsford, NY office today at (585) 248-2575 to schedule a consultation.

-Pittsford Dental Excellence Center proudly provides total oral health care to patients in the areas of Fairport, Pittsford, and Rochester, NY.
+Pittsford Smiles Dental proudly provides total oral health care to patients in the areas of Fairport, Pittsford, and Rochester, NY.